 - Provide input to business process owners for future enhancements

-The Super User Network is generally overseen by the business process owners, who in turn roll up through key stakeholders and a steering committee.
-This ensures proper attention is given to the overarching goals, key performance indicators, and strategic initiatives.
+The business process owners generally oversee the Super User Network.
+In turn, they roll up through key stakeholders and a steering committee.
+This ensures you give proper attention to the overarching goals, key performance indicators, and strategic initiatives.

 We all know the term, “habits are hard to break”, and this is equally true with users of new technology.
-If something seems difficult or not intuitive, the will fall back upon processes that are familiar…monitoring usage patterns can help identify issues early so minor course corrections can be made without having to completely retrain the user base.
+If something seems difficult or not intuitive, the will fall back upon processes that are familiar.
+Monitoring usage patterns helps to identify issues early, so you can make minor course corrections without having to completely retrain the user base.

-The uptake of user adoption is dramatically increased with the Fiori especially if the dashboards are tailored to the user community.
+The uptake of user adoption dramatically increases with the Fiori.
+This is especially true if you tailor the dashboards to the user community.

-Note: As someone who’s lived through this experience multiple times; please ensure the dashboards aren’t cluttered with unnecessary tiles.
+Note: As someone who’s lived through this experience multiple times; please ensure you don’t clutter the dashboards with unnecessary tiles.
 If the user doesn’t require the tile/functionality…it should NOT be on their dashboard!

-- Microlearnings using SAP Enable Now Assistant – Microlearnings using SAP Enable Now Assistant ensure that users get the right kind of support at the moment they need it the most.
-The SAP Enable Now solution can provide prompts/breadcrumbs during execution of a transaction, or it can link you to internal project training documentation, or even provide reference to relevant external training curriculum.
+Microlearnings using SAP Enable Now Assistant ensure that users get the right kind of support at the moment they need it the most.
+The SAP Enable Now solution can provide prompts/breadcrumbs during execution of a transaction.
+Alternatively, you can link you to internal project training documentation, or even provide reference to relevant external training curriculum.

 While these guidelines will augment your project implementation plans, I urge peers and clients alike to take a persona-based and human-centric view to implement SAP solutions.
-If your people can perform their tasks in a simple, standard, and efficient manner they will be more likely to support your future endeavors.
+If your team performs tasks in a simple, standard, and efficient manner they will be more likely to support future endeavors.

 Have questions about SAP S/4HANA topics?
 Ping me via email at email@example.com, or comment below if you’d like to discuss further.